nmccrea/sobot-rimulator/readme.md

   - An orange heading bar indicates that the robot is currently in **Follow Wall** mode.
 This will be accompanied by two black lines - one indicating the followed surface calculated by the robot, and another indicating the stand-off distance to that obstacle surface.

     ![Follow Wall Mode](documentation/images/mode-follow-wall.png)

+## Robot Control System Overview

+For a brief overview of how the robot's "on-board" control system is implemented, go [here](documentation/control-architecture-overview).